jessmsang/se_project_spots/README.md

-Title: Spots
+# Spots

+An Image Social Media Site

+## Description

-This project is our first project utilizing responsive layouts and the _display:grid_ property, as well as several other functionalities learned in this sprint and previous ones.
+This project is our first project utilizing responsive layouts and the _display:grid_ property, as well as several other functionalities learned in sprint 3 and previous sprints.

-Languages uses: HTML and CSS.
-This project was completed on MacOS.
+## Tech Stack

+- HTML
+- CSS
+- Responsive Design

+## Deployment

+This webpage is deployed to GitHub Pages:

 https://jessmsang.github.io/se_project_spots/